mbt-administrator/DemoSDK.Android/README.md

  Moreover, you can specify some optional parameters :

 - `mtu(int value)` : the maximum transmission unit is the largest size packet the headset can send to the SDK.
 Its value must be included between -1 and 121 bytes.
-If you do not specify `mtu` or set the`value` parameter to -1 in your `DeviceConfig` builder, the headset sends a packet of a default size.
+If you do not specify `mtu` or set the`value` parameter to -1 in your `EegStreamConfig` builder, the headset sends a packet of a default size.

 - `gain(AmpGainConfig value)` : the EEG signal must be amplified as it has a very low amplitude.
 Its value can be `AmpGainConfig.AMP_GAIN_X12_DEFAULT`  for a x12 amplification, `AmpGainConfig.AMP_GAIN_X8_MEDIUM`  for a x8 amplification, `AmpGainConfig.AMP_GAIN_X6_LOW for a x6 amplification, `or `AmpGainConfig.AMP_GAIN_X4_VLOW`  for a x4 amplification.
-If you do not specify `gain` in your `DeviceConfig` builder, the headset uses a gain of x12.
+If you do not specify `gain` in your `EegStreamConfig` builder, the headset uses a gain of x12.

 - `notchFilter(FilterConfig value)` : the headset applies a band stop filter to remove artefacts created by the current, that can be visible in the EEG signal measured by the electrodes.
 According to the country, the frequency of the current can be 50 Hz or 60 Hz or 70 Hz so this option allows you to choose the filter to apply.
 Its value can be `FilterConfig.NOTCH_FILTER_50HZ` for a 50 Hz filter, `FilterConfig.NOTCH_FILTER_60HZ` for a 60 Hz filter, or `FilterConfig.NOTCH_FILTER_DEFAULT`for a 70 Hz filter.
-If you do not specify `notchFilter` in your `DeviceConfig` builder, the headset applies a filter of 70 Hz.
+If you do not specify `notchFilter` in your `EegStreamConfig` builder, the headset applies a filter of 70 Hz.

-- `useP300(boolean useP300)` : the headset detects P300 waves if you set `useP300` parameter to `true`.
+- `useP300()` : the headset detects P300 waves if you specify `useP300`.
 A P300 wave is an event related potential (ERP) component elicited *in* the process of decision making.
-Triggers synchronization requires to set `useP300` parameter to `true`.
-If you do not specify `useP300` in your `DeviceConfig` builder, the headset do not detects the P300 waves.
+Triggers synchronization requires to specify `useP300`.
+If you do not specify `useP300` in your `EegStreamConfig` builder, the headset do not detects the P300 waves.

 - `listenToDeviceStatus(DeviceStatusListener deviceStatusListener)` : the headset detects the signal status if you set a non null instance of `DeviceStatusListener` to the `deviceStatusListener` parameter.
 Use the `DeviceStatusListener` constructor to create the instance :